swiftlang/swift-evolution/proposals/nnnn-remove-property-wrapper-isolation.md

 ## Effect on ABI stability

-I believe this proposal has no effect on ABI stability, as I don't think the actor isolation of a type is reflected in its runtime calling convention in any way.
-But I'd be happy to but have this confirmed by someone with more expertise.
+This change is ABI stable, as the actor isolation of a type is not reflected in its runtime calling convention in any way.

 ## Effect on API resilience